Spending out on advertising campaigns? To work out if your marketing budget is having the desired effect, you’ll need to work out your ROAS.

 What is considered a good ROAS?

 Your return on ad spend is a crucial metric when understanding the success of your business.
-By keeping a track of your ROAS and tweaking or optimising your PPC ad campaigns you’ll be able to maximise your marketing returns.
+By keeping track of your campaign metrics, your ROAS, and tweaking or optimising your PPC ad campaigns you’ll be able to maximise your ROI from your advertising efforts.

 One of the most damaging elements to PPC ad campaigns is click fraud.
 With fake clicks and impressions from bots or badly placed ads, marketers are seeing their ROAS inflated massively.

 Here at ClickCease, we’ve seen our clients save thousands of dollars each month by blocking bad traffic.